 Muslims say that only the Arabic versions of the Quran are perfect representations of its teaching.
 That much is fair, we Catholics also go back to the original Greek Gospel texts to understand subtle distinctions in the translated texts.
 But Rabbi Yeshua and Muhammad both intended their teaching not for ivory tower scholars but for flesh-and-blood men and women.
 For these we have well respected translations of both the Bible and the Quran.
 For the Quran, Second Exodus uses the Yusuf Ali translation.
 However, anyone who questions the meaning of a text can compare all three major Quran translations of each particular passage (immediately available in parenthesis).

 Many of its advocates try to deflect the charge by calling it a religion of peace, claiming that the Quran’s violent verses apply only to self-defense.
-Therefore, we will stipulate that some Quran texts deal with self-defense and spiritual struggle, but observe that others are aggressive rather than defensive.
+We will stipulate that some Quran texts deal with self-defense and spiritual struggle, but observe that others are aggressive rather than defensive.

 It’s also worth observing that every Muslim reveres the Quran and strives to live by its teachings.
 Certainly most Muslims aren’t violent, but the fighting verses and the anti-Semitic verses remain part of what they see as Allah’s teaching to Muhammad for all men, an inherent element of Islam which no major Islamic scholar has ever repudiated.
-If we estimate that there are 1.5 billion Muslims in the world today, and if only ten percent of them support violence, that would still add up 150 million Muslims who support violence, a vast number.
+If there are two billion Muslims in the world today, and if only ten percent of them support violence, that would still be 200 million Muslims who support violence, a vast number.
 Many of those do not themselves commit acts intended to spread terror among Jews and Christians, but their financial contributions, their votes, and their presence in the community provide covert support.

 The Greatest Deceiver

-The Quran tells us that Allah is the greatest deceiver.
+As to lies, the Quran itself tells us that Allah is the greatest deceiver.
 3:54 (3:54) “And (the unbelievers) plotted and planned, and Allah too planned, and the best of planners is Allah.”
 Here is an example of taqiyya, the Muslim teaching that deceit is appropriate against enemies.
 The Arabic word that Yusufali translates as “planner” is makr, spelled in Arabic miim-kaf-ra, a deceiver.
 Pickthal translates it “schemer.”
 See the literal Arabic meaning of makr.

 Every word of the Torah for Jews, and of the Gospel for Christians, is to be absolutely believed.
 Our Father gave us his Eighth Commandment, “Neither shall you bear false witness against your neighbor” Deut 5:20.
 Rabbi Yeshua proclaimed, “Man shall not live by bread alone, but by every word that proceeds from the mouth of God” Mt 4:4.
 Holy Mother Church even publishes directions on how the Holy Spirit helps us interpret Scripture in the Catechism § 112-114.